 The most advanced intranet software today provides integration with collaboration tools such as Google Workspace (formerly G Suite) and Microsoft 365.
 This means you can take the tools you are already using and incorporate them into a company-wide platform for complete digital integration and cooperation.

 There are a lot of enterprises today that rely on SaaS tools only for their collaboration and communication platforms, and while this does work, integrating them into an intranet solution is the only way to break down communication silos.
 SaaS tools often exist in isolation of each other, causing information or communication to fall between the cracks of the separate platforms.
 Integrating SaaS tools into intranet software means employees only need to go to one platform, one place for everything they need to get the job done.

-For example, you could have a SaaS tool for communication, another for project task management, and then use G Suite for document collaboration and storage.
+For example, you could have a SaaS tool for communication, another for project task management, and then use Google Workspace for document collaboration and storage.
 When using multiple tools, there is bound to be overlap or gaps in content.
 Also, employees are forced to log in to different platforms throughout the day, which decreases productivity.
 Information gets lost in the sea of different tools, leaving employees frustrated and confused.

 That brings us to one solution: the digital workplace.
-The modern-day intranet that is fully integrated with collaboration SaaS tools, user-minded and focused with extensive social networking platforms and user-generated content, hosted through the cloud so there is no need for local servers, bringing everything your employees need in one centralized hub that can be accessed from anywhere.
+The modern-day business intranet software that is fully integrated with collaboration SaaS tools, user-minded and focused with extensive social networking platforms and user-generated content, hosted through the cloud so there is no need for local servers, bringing everything your employees need in one centralized hub that can be accessed from anywhere.
 The intranet adoption process is made easy through these features, functions and User Experience (UX) design, which will keep your employees coming back to your intranet platform.
 This is the type of intranet that enterprises need today, and it will soon become necessary if your company wants to remain relevant in this ever-changing technological world.

 The intranet Renaissance